catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Create a CenteredDiv component folder with an index.js file.
 - [ ] In the index.js file export by default a CenteredDiv function which returns a StyledDiv element.
 - [ ] Import styled from "styled-components".
-- [ ] The StyledDiv styles the div using styled with text-align set to center.
+- [ ] The StyledDiv styles the div element using styled with text-align set to center.

 ### Title component

 - [ ] Create a Title component folder with an index.js file.
 - [ ] In the index.js file export by default a Title function which returns the StyledDiv component and nested within an img element.
-- [ ] In the index.js file import styled from "styled-components".
+- [ ] In the index.js filemake a default import of styled from "styled-components".
-- [ ] Make a default import of Div from "/Div". <!--Make a default import of CenteredDiv from "/CenteredDiv".-->
+- [ ] Make a default import of CenteredDiv from "/CenteredDiv".
 - [ ] Give to the img element a src attribute set to the path of the logo image.

 ### Layout component